lillieatwork/ember-101/manuscript/hands-on.md

 ### The header

 We'll use components to simplify our templates.
-In this case, we'll component contains the code for the navigation bar.
+In this case, we'll add a component to contain the code for the navigation bar.
 Let's create a component call `nav-bar` and add the following content:

 {title="app/templates/components/nav-bar.hbs", lang="handlebars"}
 ~~~~~~~~